-Read on to find out 9 more reasons why Annecy France is worth visiting plus what you can see and do when you visit this scenic location.
+In this article, discover more about why Annecy France is worth visiting.
+Use our knowledge to help you decide what things to see and do in Annecy when you plan your visit to this scenic location.

-Annecy is a great all year-round destination.
-It has an undeniably scenic setting on the shoreline of Lake Annecy.
+Annecy is a great all year round destination.
+It has an incredibly scenic setting on the shoreline of beautiful Lake Annecy.
 The cobblestone streets of Annecy itself are lined with picturesque buildings.
 If that wasn’t enough, small bridges crisscross the River Thiou which flows gently through the town alongside pretty quays.

 Lake Annecy is one of the largest lakes in France.
 Depending on where you park, Lake Annecy will probably be the first thing you see when visiting Annecy.
 Lake Annecy is serene and tantalisingly beautiful with its crystal-clear water and stunning scenery.
 It is easy to see why this pristine lake is regarded as Europe’s cleanest lake.

 The landscape surrounding Lake Annecy is breath-taking.
 A green lawned area called Le Pâquier borders the lake and, in the distance, you can see La Tournette which is the nearest mountain.